 Why Are Collaborations Between Salesforce DevOps Providers So Important?

 Our perspective is that test automation is integral to the overall BizDevOps automation strategy, not only for Salesforce but across connected applications.
 As with any testing tool, success depends on the overall quality strategy.

-The companies that see significant benefits from test automation have quality advocates within their organization that understand what the business is trying to accomplish and apply that knowledge to develop a cohesive manual and automated testing strategy, which is then flanked by integrated DevOps tools.
+The companies that see significant benefits from test automation have quality advocates within their organization who understand what the business is trying to accomplish and apply that knowledge to develop a cohesive manual and automated testing strategy flanked by integrated DevOps tools.

 As a test automation software that integrates not only with Copado but with Salesforce DevOpsCenter, Gearset, Flosum, Autorabit, Blue Canvas, and many more, we recognize the importance of testing before, during, and after releases.
 This reduces risk; it helps guide current and future customization and development.

 What our customers tell us

 - Integrations and customizations continue to increase

 - Time allocated for testing is limited in the best of scenarios

 - They are continuously working to advocate for testing and more internal collaboration on testing strategy versus “fitting it in”

 - Quality assurance is a board room topic